 The single-chamber Wonder Cave, deep under the Witwatersrand, is situated in the Cradle of Humankind World Heritage Site, one of the world’s richest hominid fossil sites and one of the major tourist attractions in South Africa The cave, which has been open to the public since 1991, is home to fossils of rodents, frogs, lizards and birds, and beautiful rock formations.
 If you have an appreciation for nature and geology then a visit to the Wonder Cave should definitely be one of your things to do in Gauteng.

 Entrance is by guided tour only.
-Day tours from 08h00 to 16h00 each take about 45 minutes.
-Nights tours are conducted by arrangement.
+Day tours run from 8am to 4pm and take about 45 minutes.
+Nights tours are conducted by prior arrangement.
 The pathways are well lit, wide and and it is not necessary to clamber or crawl.
 An 18m abseil is offered to the adventurous but must be booked in advance.

 Facilities at the Wonder Cave include a curio shop selling arts and crafts and limited braai facilities.
 Pizza, snacks and refreshments are on sale.